Top Medical Schools in Canada

 • Degree: MD

-• Training setting: Alberta clinical network and teaching hospitals
+• Training setting: Alberta teaching hospitals and broader provincial clinical network

-• Best fit for: Students who prefer an accelerated structure
+• Best fit for: Students who want an accelerated structure and Alberta-based medical training

 7. Western University (Schulich School of Medicine & Dentistry)